chloemacmahon/Encryption/README.md

  - [x] Run batch file needs to be made
  - [x] File to format still needs pdf and rar and zip
 # Instructions
  - Run the run.bat file
- - If dialog message won't appear exit the previous dialog windows (Not command window)
  - Remember your password it can't be reset